Charging for remediation work

 How we apply building safety charges

-If we need to charge for building safety works, we'll apply the charging approach set out in the government rules.
+If we need to charge for building safety works, we'll apply the charging approach within the government rules.

 For buildings under 11 metres and less than five storeys tall / Where the leaseholders are also the freeholders of the building